ufechner7/KiteViewer/README.md

 ## Reducing the startup time
 On Linux it can help to activate the "performance" governor.
 This can be done with the command: ``` sudo ./performance.sh```

-Using a Julia system image that contains a precompiled version of the GUI library GLMakie.jl can drastically reduce the startup time.
-To create a system image just run the script: ```./create_sys_image.sh``` This needs to be done at least once, but also after important package updates because it freezes the package versions.

-If you now use the script ./runjulia.sh the new system image with the precompiled packages will be used.
+If you use the script ./runjulia.sh the new system image with the precompiled packages will be used.
 If you do not want to make changes to the code you can also run the app by typing ```./kiteviewer.sh```.

 More detailed explaination here: [SystemImage.md](./doc/SystemImage.md)